strimzi/strimzi-kafka-operator/cluster-controller/README.md

 }
 ```

-Finally, a selector can be used in order to select the needs for a specific labeled persistent volume.
+Finally, a selector can be used in order to select a specific labeled persistent volume which provides some needed features (i.e. an SSD)

 ```json
 {